 - Surveys: Use social as a link to post interaction surveys to ask customers what they experience.
-Features such as Twitter CSAT enables agents to do this quickly and easily, if you are using a social customer service app such as Sentiment which provides this functionality.
+Features such as Twitter Customer Feedback enables agents to do this quickly and easily, if you are using a social customer service app such as Sentiment which provides this functionality.

 - First post resolution: Track the number of comments which are resolved on first contact by tagging in your customer care app

 - Contact type: Group your messages by interaction type to look at why your customers contact you (and what you can do to prevent it)

 - Buzz volume: Understand when your volume peaks are, to ensure you have the correct resource support.
 Listen and monitor comments outside of @accounts and Facebook.
 You can only measure and respond to what you know about and you may see variances in the social channel preferences across markets and age range.

 - Response rates: Analyse the total number of customers you answer in a specific timeframe.
 Personalised, quality responses are as important as being able to reply and canned responses to everyone will not go unnoticed.

 - Response times: Monitor the average time it takes for your agents to respond or action a comment.